Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeInField

-Checks that an input field or textarea doesn't contain value.
+Checks that an input field or textarea doesn't contain the given value.
-Field is matched either by label or CSS or Xpath
+For fuzzy locators, the field is matched by label text, CSS and XPath.
-Example:

 ``` php
 <?php